 6. Start Planning Classroom Decor

 Like wedding planning, Pinterest can be a dangerous place to browse for classroom decor ideas!
 BUT it can also help you find a great new look that gets you excited to go back to school.
 Plus, it’s fun to browse pins while you’re poolside!
 Just don’t drive yourself crazy feeling like you have to have a Pinterest-perfect classroom.
 I certainly didn’t have one!

 7. Reflect on Last Year and Look to the Year Ahead

 At the end of each school year, I liked to jot down some notes about things I really liked or that went well during the year and things I knew I really wanted to change.
 I always gave my students end-of-year surveys to see what worked and didn’t from their perspective, too.
 Writing some notes while the previous school year was still fresh in my mind really helped me to focus on how I wanted to grow as an educator.

 8. Get Your Side Hustle On

 I almost don’t even want to add this one, because I don’t want to recommend that you work during your well-deserved time off!
 BUT we also need money to actually enjoy the summer, so here we go.
 Some flexible part-time options include tutoring, summer curriculum development, and retail.
 There are lots of options!
-Just maybe spend some of that extra cash on you and your family and not only on new classroom supplies!

-9. Most Importantly… Get In That Self-Care
+9. Most Importantly… Plan Teacher Self-Care